dankamongmen/notcurses/doc/man/man1/notcurses-demo.1.md

 * A terminal advertising the **rgb** terminfo(5) capability, or that the environment variable **COLORTERM** is defined to **24bit** (and that the terminal honors this variable),
 * A monospaced font, and
 * Good Unicode support in your libc, font, and terminal emulator.

+The Debian version of notcurses leaves out certain multimedia considered non-free under the Debian Free Software Guidelines.
+As a result, the chunli, eagle, fallin', jungle, luigi, and view demos are unavailable through the Debian package.

 # BUGS